btorressz/data_backed_nfts/README.md

 # data_backed_nfts

 This project implements a **Data-Backed NFT program** on the Solana blockchain using the **Anchor Framework**.
-The system allows the minting of NFTs that represent access to specific datasets, and it manages access control, leasing, and ownership transfer using **Program Derived Addresses (PDAs)**.
+The program allows the minting of NFTs that represent access to specific datasets, and it manages access control, leasing, and ownership transfer using **Program Derived Addresses (PDAs)**.
 **THIS PROJECT IS A PROTOTYPE**

 ## Features